-- Assemble tamales: Lay a soaked corn husk (see note below) on a flat surface and add two spoonfuls (about 1/3 cup) of the corn dough.
-Using the back of the spoon, spread the dough all over the middle of the corn husk, leaving about a 1-inch wide border on the left and right sides and half an inch on top.
+- Using the back of the spoon, spread the dough in a 4x5" rectangle in the middle of the corn husk, leaving at least a 1-inch wide border on the left and right sides and half an inch on top.
 Add 1 tablespoon of strawberry jam in the center of the dough, fold the corn husk, and form the tamales.

 - Fold the tamales: Pick up the 2 long sides of the corn husk and bring them together.
 Press the husk against the masa lightly to seal.
 Then, where the two ends have come together, tuck the leaves of the husk over each other into a tube-shape.
 Press down on the narrower end to seal, then fold up toward the wider end.
 (The other narrow end should enclose itself.)
 Tie a thin corn husk ribbon around the tamal, if desired.
 Repeat until the dough is used up.

 - Place the tamales in a steamer vertically.
-Cook for approximately 40 minutes or until the center is solid and the husk separates easily from the tamale.
+Cook for approximately 40 minutes or until the center is solid and the husk separates easily from the tamal.

 - Enjoy warm!